DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 Dealing with video images involves complexities not normally associated with model railroading sensors.
 The sensorCAM is a complex device with a number of commands explicitly for setup and evaluation.
 In addition to these, several "output" commands can be used by a host to interrogate the "virtual sensor" output states.
 The initial setup can be somewhat involved and requires familiarity with most of the 25 commands discussed below.

 The sensorCAM has two ***mutually exclusive modes*** of operation; the sensorCAM mode and the webCAM mode.
 The webCAM mode is essentially as described in the on-line tutorials.
-Use that mode only for education and curiosity.Invoke webCAM video mode by issuing the v1(or v2) sensorCAM command to get a webCAM URL(e.g.192.168.0.64)
+Use that mode only for education and curiosity.
+Invoke webCAM video mode by issuing the **v1** (or **v2**) sensorCAM command to get a webCAM URL(e.g.192.168.0.64)

 The ESP32-CAM does not have a USB port so you will need an FTDI interface or MB.
 We prefer the ESP32-CAM-MB (MotherBoard) interface which plugs directly behind the CAM.
 Check "The Workshop" You tube videos on-line for guidance.
 The MB is far simpler to use (needing no jumpers or cables) than a separate FTDI used in the videos.